-Bayer Leverkusen's Julian Brandt has been voted the Bundesliga's official February Player of the Month.
-Created by the DFL Deutsche Fußball Liga in cooperation with the Bundesliga’s official licensing partner, EA SPORTS FIFA 19, the prize is decided through a two-stage selection process that considers both the players' individual performance data and a vote by fans and experts.
+Bayer Leverkusen midfielder Kai Havertz has won the Bundesliga's May Player of the Month prize.
+The award, created by the DFL Deutsche Fußball Liga in cooperation with the Bundesliga’s official licensing partner, EA SPORTS FIFA 19, is decided through a two-stage selection process that considers both the players' individual performance data and a vote by fans and experts.

 The other candidates

 Bayern Munich burst through with the finish line in sight to secure a seventh straight Bundesliga title, thanks in no small way to the efforts of defender David Alaba.
 "Every week, you've got to put in your best performance and pick up wins," said the Austrian, who placed the cherry atop his own purple patch in his side's 5-1 title-clinching win over Eintracht Frankfurt.
 His place on the left-hand side of the record champions' defence is as solid as Bayern's place is at the summit of German football.
 His speed and reading of the game ensure the 26-year-old regularly reaches the ball before his opponent, even if he's just raced forward to support an attack.
 Indeed, his support at both ends of the field is priceless.

 You only need to look at his contribution in Bayern's final-day victory over Frankfurt to see Alaba at his sumptuous best.
 His goal to make it 2-1 put the Bavarians on course for the title before he teed up Arjen Robben for Bayern's fifth.
 It was the first time since 2014 that the Austrian played a direct hand in two goals, although the first recovery or pass on the way to many more goals have come from the Austrian's feet.
 "The way he's been playing lately is incredible," said his team-mate and close friend Franck Ribery.
 "For me, David's one of the best footballers on his side of the field."